scottyschup/ruby-curriculum/projects/mastermind.md

   * You decide how the user inputs his guess.
   * Maybe like so "RGBY" for red-green-blue-yellow
-* The computer should tell the player how many exact matches (right color in right spot) and near matches (right color, wrong spot) he has.
+* The computer should tell the player how many exact matches (right color in right spot) and near matches (right color, wrong spot) he or she has.
 * Game ends when user guesses the code, or out of turns.